emcofa/Jsramverk-backend/README.md

    - /port:8888/docs/docs/:id :GET.
 Returns a single JSON-object matching param ":id".

    - /port:8888/docs/update/:id :PUT.
 Requires a JSON-body which inlcudes the keys "name" and "html".
 Returns a JSON-object of the updated document with the new values.

-   -  /port:8888/docs/:id :DELETE.
-Returns a JSON-object of the deleted document.

 Link to [editor](http://www.student.bth.se/~emfh21/editor/)